 - 1/2 tsp freshly grated ginger

 - 1 bunch of parsley

-Mix all the nutrients into a Nutribullet or blender, and blend it with ice cubes if you want.
+Mix all the nutrients into a blender, and blend it with ice cubes if you want.
 Do this for about 30 seconds.
 Pour the juice into a mason jar and serve.

 Shingles is an extremely painful viral outbreak that is caused by the same virus that causes chickenpox.
 Nearly 90% of us currently carry this virus, and our immune system does a pretty good job of keeping the virus dormant most of the time.
 However, when our immune system becomes compromised or weakened from chronic stress and inflammation, recent illness, or a traumatic event, we can experience a painful, debilitating shingles outbreak.